We have much more to do and your continued support is needed now more than ever.

 - Beaver dams and the riparian habitat they create in places like Colorado’s Rocky Mountain National Park can help ease drought conditions and give wildfires a natural break.
-Surprisingly, studies are showing that “beaver meadows”—sediment-rich wetlands resulting from beaver dams—are also sequestering climate-driving greenhouse gases from the atmosphere.
+Surprisingly, studies are showing that “beaver meadows”—sediment-rich wetlands resulting from beaver dams—are also sequestering climate-driving greenhouse gasses from the atmosphere.

 - In West Virginia, the Muddy Creek Watershed Restoration Project represents one of the state’s many success stories in restoring healthy waterways.
 This restoration project helped restore ecological connectivity and clean water to the area, which in turn will help support more resilient waterways and forests that can help boost protections against increased flooding.
-This restored habitat will also be able to support freshwater fish like the brook trout, a species that is struggling due to rising water temperatures.
+This restored habitat will also be able to support freshwater fish like the brook trout, a species that is struggling due to threats including rising water temperatures.

 - If you happen to pass through the prairies of Iowa and agricultural areas in the Midwest, you may see innovative natural solutions implemented by farmers to help confront the impacts of climate change.
 These practices include cover crops, which help improve soil and store carbon, and restored natural water features like wetlands and ponds, which help control flooding.
 Both of these practices also improve wildlife habitat—a win-win natural climate solution.

 - In Virginia and Maryland, natural resource managers are working to restore the saltmarsh on Assateague Island.
 This popular island destination is also located along the Atlantic Flyway, and over 200 species of birds have been sighted on it, including piping plover.
 The work to restore the marshes will improve wildlife habitat and help protect the island from the impacts of sea-level rise.
-Studies have shown that sea levels in this region are rising at about twice the global average due to the combined effects of global warming and local factors such as land subsidence.

 We’d love to hear about your favorite natural vacation spot!
 Chances are this wild and natural system is helping protect people and wildlife from a changing climate.
 Share a photo or your experience by adding a tweet here with the hashtag #wildclimatesolutions: